33onethird/documentation/README.md

 Malware detection in Android APKs through machine learning
 ===
-*In cooperation with CERT.at and the Guardian Project*
+*In cooperation with Aaron Kaplan (from CERT.at) and Hans Christoph Steiner (from the Guardian Project)*

 Our project heavily involves a conference paper from 2014 titled [DREBIN: Effective and Explainable Detection of Android Malware in Your Pocket](https://www.tu-braunschweig.de/Medien-DB/sec/pubs/2014-ndss.pdf).
 We focus on recreating a similar situation, but adjusted for todays state-of-the-art software and test the effectiveness of the papers program DREBIN with modern mal- and benignware.